Crunch-io/ta-da/content/dev/features/dashboards.md

 +++
-date = "2019-04-08T23:20:47-04:00"
+date = "2019-05-14T09:56:47-04:00"
-publishdate = "2019-04-11T20:29:07+0000"
-title = "Customizable dashboards" news_description = "Crunch dashboards have just had a <b>major</b> upgrade, available now for our Early Access users.
+title = "Customizable dashboards" news_description = "Crunch dashboards have just had a <b>major</b> upgrade, available now for all dataset editors.
 Check out all the great customizations you can now make.
-Click here to learn more." description = "Crunch dashboards have just had a major upgrade, available now for our Early Access users.
-Check out all the great customizations you can now make." weight = 20 tags = ["dashboards"] categories = ["feature"] images = ["https://crunch.io/img/logo-1200x630.png"] labs_only = true no_profiles = true
+Click here to learn more." description = "Crunch dashboards have just had a major upgrade, available now for all dataset editors.
+Check out all the great customizations you can now make." weight = 20 tags = ["dashboards"] categories = ["feature"] images = ["https://crunch.io/img/logo-1200x630.png"] no_profiles = true
 +++

-Currently available just for our Early Access users, we'll be rolling this out to everyone soon.

 ## What are Crunch dashboards?